 Plans, organizes and supervises the preparation of public education activities.

-Minimum Experience Qualifications: At least 5 years Tucson Fire Department that includes two years as a Paramedic, Fire Inspector, or Fire Engineer, or a combination of two one-year periods in the classifications as paramedic, fire inspector, or fire engineer as of the closing date.
+At least 5 years’ experience with Tucson Fire Department that includes two years in rank as a paramedic, fire inspector, or fire engineer, or combination of two one-year periods in the classifications as paramedic, fire inspector, or fire engineer as of the closing date.

 Emergency Medical Technician Certification